Lavos: Reception

 Jeremy Signor of 1UP called Lavos "mysterious" and "strange", with "a truly alien vibe that we rarely see in media" that depicts "the inherent 'otherness' of beings from another world".
 In Reverse Design: Chrono Trigger, Patrick Holleman stated that the boss battle against Lavos was not "especially difficult", with the initial boss rush being "a little cheesy", but that it was nevertheless an "unqualified success" due to its status as serving as the culmination of the game's story.
 Casey Foot of TheGamer described Lavos as "the perfect antagonist for Chrono Trigger’s story", explaining that it did not distract from the other plot points, acting as "an overarching threat" that, across different time periods, the characters must come together to defeat.
 However, Bryan Vore of Game Informer critiqued Lavos as a "faceless engine of destruction" rather than a true character, saying that Magus needed to "pick up Lavos' slack".
+The Escapist writer Anthony John Angello discussed Lavos in the context of the real-world climate crisis.
+They note that unlike in reality, where the existential threat is complicated, with multiple causes and issues to address, Lavos represents a singular threat that the protagonists need to defeat in order to save the world.
+They speculated that the reason why it seemed so easy for the protagonists to pursue defeating Lavos is because of the singular nature of the threat, whereas unifying people against climate change was far more difficult.
+Angello also drew parallels between the message that reads if players experience a game over while fighting Lavos: "But ... the world refused to change" and James Lovelock's longstanding opinion that "changing [the] future" is impossible.
+Writer Michael P. Williams compared Lavos to creatures in Lovecraftian works, citing aspects such as destruction of the world for its gain, its driving insane of Earth's inhabitants, and it being an "ancient being from beyond the known universe."
+Williams notes that Lavos is unlike Lovecraftian creatures in other ways, such as it being "deadly physical and highly resilient" unlike Lovecraftian works' "inconceivable, amorphous horror" creatures.
+Williams noted Lavos as not being evil, unlike other characters in games at the time, such as Kefka from Final Fantasy VI and Zemus from Final Fantasy IV, who Williams compared to Queen Zeal instead.
+Williams argued that, regardless of the harm Lavos poses, Lavos was necessary for the survival of the human race.